cloro

 On this page

 Short answer: yes — scraping public web data is legal in the US and EU, provided you respect the CFAA, GDPR, a site’s robots.txt, and reasonable rate limits.
 Scraping publicly available data is generally permissible, much like reading a book in a public library.
 What matters is how you do it.
-Legality hinges on what data you collect, how you collect it, and the jurisdiction you operate in.
+The whole website scraping legal question turns on what data you collect, how you access it, and the jurisdiction you operate in.

 Person pointing at a laptop displaying 'LEGAL SCRAPING' on a wooden desk with a plant.